perlDreamer/WebService-Shippo/README.txt

     Iain Campbell <cpanic@cpan.org>

 COPYRIGHT AND LICENSE
-    This software is copyright (c) 2015 by Iain Campbell.
+    This software is copyright © 2015 by Iain Campbell.

     You may distribute this software under the terms of either the GNU General Public License or the Artistic License, as specified in the Perl